jmassaims/sbe_ctd_proc/README.md

 VSCode [should find the Hatch environment](https://hatch.pypa.io/1.12/how-to/integrate/vscode/)

 For other IDEs, you may need to configure the Python interpreter with the hatch environment.
-Get the path with: `hatch env find`
+1. Get the path with: `hatch env find`
+2. Add that interpreter path to your IDE
 For example, in PyCharm add a new Python **System Interpreter** with that path plus _/Scripts/python.exe_